veillette/physics-book/contents/ch24TheElectromagneticSpectrum.md

 molecules in the upper atmosphere.
 Consequently, 99% of the solar UV radiation reaching the Earth’s surface is UV-A.

+One of the first illustrations of UV light’s impact on Earth occurred during the Apollo 16 mission in 1972.
+The mission included the first astronomical images taken from the moon, using a compact and resilient Far Ultraviolet Camera/Spectrograph designed for moon use by scientist and inventor George Robert Carruthers.
+Designed to capture UV images without the obscuring effects of the Earth’s atmosphere, its most famous image was of the planet itself.
+Carruthers, who also trained the astronauts on the device’s use, mentioned afterward that “the most immediately obvious and spectacular results were really for the Earth observations, because this was the first time that the Earth had been photographed from a distance in ultraviolet (UV) light, so that you could see the full extent of the hydrogen atmosphere, the polar auroris and what we call the tropical airglow belt.”

 ### Human Exposure to UV Radiation

 It is largely exposure to UV-B that causes skin cancer.
 It is estimated that as